Beef Lettuce Wraps

 Why You'll Love this Recipe

-• Make ground beef lettuce wraps in just 20 minutes.
-Easy dinners like this are great for evenings when life just seems a little hectic!
+- It comes together in just 20 minutes.
+Easy dinners like this are great for nights when life just seems a little hectic!

 Ingredients